-Why Backup Virtual Machine?
+Why Backup Virtual Machine

-Is a VM Snapshot a VM Backup?
+Is VM Snapshot Equivalent to VM Backup?

 Also, VM snapshots have some disadvantages.
 First, you cannot go back to the current state of your machine.
 Second, you cannot simply restore individual files, or data/system partition, it's limited to entire machine.
 Third, increasingly number of snapshots make LUN to be locked and decrease the performance of a VM.